FairRootGroup/DDS/README.md

 DDS:

-- implements a single-responsibility-principle command line tool-set and APIs,
+- Implements a single-responsibility-principle command line toolset and APIs.
-- treats users’ tasks as black boxes,
+- Treats users' tasks as black boxes.
-- doesn’t depend on RMS (provides deployment via SSH, when no RMS is present),
+- Does not depend on RMS (provides deployment via SSH when no RMS is present).
-- supports workers behind FireWalls (outgoing connection from WNs required),
+- Supports workers behind firewalls (outgoing connection from WNs required).
-- doesn’t require pre-installation on WNs,
+- Does not require pre-installation on WNs.
-- deploys private facilities on demand with isolated sandboxes,
+- Deploys private facilities on demand with isolated sandboxes.
-- provides a key-value properties propagation service for tasks,
+- Provides a key-value properties propagation service for tasks.
-- provides a rules based execution of tasks.
+- Provides rules-based execution of tasks.

 ## Documentation